Fabrice-breizh/Fractales-Explorer/README.md

 - Local favorites with import/export
 - Home page with animated preview
 - Offline use through a standalone HTML file
-- Interface available in French and English
+- Interface available in most spoken languages (coming soon !)

 ## Running the project

-The project is designed to embed all in a single monolythic file.
-Just open fractales.html in a modern browser.
+Download, open, enjoy !
+All is included in this single fractales.html file

 ## Support the project